How much does it cost to own a pet in Australia?

 In the case of travel, your pet will need babysitting.

 If you’re an avid traveller, you’ll need to consider some of the costs involved when it comes to things like pet transport (if your pet is travelling with you) or the cost of boarding (if you require babysitting services).
-Australians spend just under $150 million a year on boarding services for dogs and about $46 million on transport.
+According to the Pet Ownership Report in 2016, Australians spend just under $520 million a year on boarding services for pets.
 If you’re planning to take your pet overseas, this is where it can get really expensive, so just make sure you know what you’re getting into.

-Grooming services can big an ongoing cost, depending on the breed.
+Grooming services can be a big ongoing cost, depending on the breed.

 Many people will learn how to clip nails and cut hair for their dogs or cats, but some breeds require a bit more maintenance than others.
-In 2013, $47 million dollars was spent on grooming services for cats alone, with a whopping $305 million spent on dogs.
-This works out to be about $71 per dog, per year across the country.
+According to the Pet Ownership Report in 2016, $580 million dollars were spent on grooming services for pets.
+This works out to be about $128 per dog, per year across the country.
 So, if you’re planning on buying a Maltese or Shih Tzu, be prepared for the grooming requirements that come with them.

 Walking the dog isn’t the walk in the park it used to be.

 With so many of us working longer hours than we used to, it’s becoming increasingly difficult to find the time to do simple things like walk the dog daily.
 Australians are finding that owning a dog is a rewarding experience, but many of us don’t have the time or energy at the end of the day to give them what they really need.
-Dog walking services seem to be the answer and, although once thought to be an American indulgence, we spent $49 million on dog walking services in 2013.
+Dog walking services seem to be the answer and, although once thought to be an American indulgence, we spent $149 million on dog walking services according to the Pet Ownership Report in 2016.

 Puppy preschool and training services are a must.